 - (1) After selecting the proposal and the PI, JAXA will send the PI guidelines and an application form for making an agreement.
 Please note that JAXA will make an agreement with the organization to which the PI belongs ("the Organization"), not to the PI or CI.
 So, a signature of a responsible official or authorized representative of the proposing organization for the Research Agreement conclusion is necessary as the endorsement by the organization. - (2) A research agreement will be made using associated terms and conditions, such as those in APPENDIX C. The Organization should submit the application form with the necessary documents according to the guidelines by the submission due date.
-Submission of the application form will be regarded as definite intention of making an agreement with JAXA in accordance with the terms and conditions as stipulated in APPENDIX C, and the agreement will be effective upon issuance of the confirmation sheet by JAXA. - (3) If JAXA determines that extension of a research project is qualified by the annual report at the end of the Japanese Fiscal Year, the research agreement will be extended for 1 year, and up to March 31, 2025.
-Funded organizations should submit the continuing agreement application form to JAXA at the beginning of every JFY. - (4) Organizations shall comply with the terms and conditions defined in the research agreement. - (5) JAXA may coordinate to make an agreement with the Organization using JAXA's other contract document if JAXA thinks it appropriate in consideration of the research content and phase.
+Submission of the application form will be regarded as definite intention of making an agreement with JAXA in accordance with the terms and conditions as stipulated in APPENDIX C, and the agreement will be effective upon issuance of the confirmation sheet by JAXA. - (3) Organizations shall comply with the terms and conditions defined in the research agreement. - (4) JAXA may coordinate to make an agreement with the Organization using JAXA's other contract document if JAXA thinks it appropriate in consideration of the research content and phase.